nidnidulafernando/Githubassignment/README.md

 To calculate simple interest, simply clone the repository and run the `simple-interest.sh` file.

+##Maths behind the project

+So simply we can calculate the interest by multipling the simple interest rate

 ## How to get started withis repo?